-Arizona, Arkansas, Colorado, Florida, Georgia, Illinois, Maine, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New Mexico, New York, South Carolina, Tennessee, Vermont, Washington and Wisconsin
+Alabama, Arizona, Arkansas, California, Colorado, Florida, Georgia, Illinois, Maine, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Rhode Island, South Carolina, Tennessee, Vermont, Washington and Wisconsin

 While telescopes can be used by children with adult supervision, the telescopes must be checked out by library patrons 18 years or older, and transported by motor vehicle.

 This program is based on a successful program implemented by the New Hampshire Astronomical Society (NHAS) which began with 2 telescopes in 2008 and has grown to over 60 local libraries in New Hampshire (2012).
 Cornerstones is grateful to the NHAS for its involvement and assistance with the STAR Program.

 The modified Orion StarBlast 4.5 inch Telescope comes complete with a simple instruction book and guides to additional resources (such as books, websites, and most importantly, local astronomers and clubs).
 Each telescope is modified and upgraded to help assure a positive user experience.